thebigw4lrus/CranIndexer/README.md

 ##  What's next?
 In terms of scrum, this would be the outcome of the very first sprint.
 This is usable but not geographically distributable.
-I will propose for the future implement a **publish-subscribe log-centric bus** (like kafka or rabbit mq), so we could have the same components but with a little of effort, talking through this (i.e.: Parser parse the PACKAGE files and generates a message to be inserted in a queue.
-Several distributed instances of Indexer could be listening to this queue places, ready to process each message (consuming in a balanced way).
-Under this approach we could spread components in different locations, achieving a decent scalation of these.
-Also this would allow us to improve the batching mechanism, for both the PACKAGE file (source) and the DB (destination).
+I would propose for the future implement a **publish-subscribe log-centric bus** (like kafka or rabbit mq), so we could have the same components but with a little of effort, talking through this (i.e.: Parser parse the PACKAGE files and generates a message to be inserted in a queue.
+Several distributed instances of Indexer could be listening to this queue places, ready to process each message (balanced consumer).
+Under this approach we could spread components in different locations, achieving a decent scalation of these, also this result in a simplification of the logic.
 ## What was used to build this?
 - Ruby 2.0.0
 - Bundle 1.11.2